 7. What happens to tabled documents?

 Once a document is tabled it may become the subject of action in the Senate.
-The consideration of documents is dealt with in Brief Guide No. 11—Opportunities for debating documents and reports.
+The consideration of documents is dealt with in Guide No. 11—Opportunities for debating documents and reports.

 Tabled documents, because they are part of the records of the Senate, automatically become public and receive the protection of parliamentary privilege.